slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
-> *"There is no greater fraud than the promise not kept."
--- Proverb*
 > *"The more we disagree, the more chance there is that at least one of us is right.*

 - every damn thing is your own fault, if you are any good.